Ankit7486/Ankit7486/README.md

 - 👋 Hi, I’m @Ankit7486
 - 👀 I’m interested in coding and trading
-- 🌱 I’m currently learning C and JAVA
-- 💞️ I’m looking to collaborate on ...
-- 📫 Reach me at Linkedin www.linkedin.com/in/ankit-raj-4a26b932b
-- 😄 Pronouns:
-- ⚡ Fun fact: I am intersted in cricket ...
+- ⚡ Fun fact: I like to play cricket ...

 <!---
 Ankit7486/Ankit7486 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.